 For some people, withdrawal is not a huge deal.
 For others, it is extremely severe and painful.
 It can even be life-threatening.

-By working with a treatment professional, you can take medications to manage cravings, reduce stress, and reduce your reliance on drinking.
 Treatment professionals are skilled at helping you manage pain and focus on your recovery process.
 They can ensure you stay safe and are able to focus on therapy during this time.

 How Alcohol Detox Works